Zoltan45/ArcadeSoundTool/README.md

 Most of these have been tested using UK slot machine ROMs that utilise these chips on their sound boards - not all possible play modes have been tested.

 TODO:
-Add the ability to save out an individual sample as an Audacity 'raw' file Maybe do the same for WAV files?
+Maybe do the same for WAV files?
 Advanced mode: write your own start, finish address and arbitrarily play that section (useful for ROMs where samples have been 'hidden' by removing their pointers from the table.
 (Possibly as another program) Rudimentary 6295 and family editor that can add a sample to ROM, and adjust related pointers to fit automatically.